 Using Reinforcement Stepwise

 - The current state of the Mario game environment is S_0.
-Because the game has not yet started and the Mario is at its place.
+Because the game has not yet started, and Mario is at its place.

-- Next, the game is started and the Mario moves, the Mario i.e. RL agent takes and action, let’s say A_0.
+- Next, the game is started, and Mario moves, the Mario, i.e. RL agent, take action, let’s say A_0.

 - Now the state of the game environment has become S_1.